bcgsc/rAMPage/scripts/README.md

 # Scripts

 This directory holds all the scripts used in the rAMPage pipeline.
 Each of the scripts below are used in the Makefile.
-Optional helper scripts can be found in the `helpers`[helpers/] directory.
+Optional helper scripts can be found in the `helpers`[helpers/] directory, such as a script to help download reads from the SRA.
 Differential expression analysis can also be conducted using the scripts located in [`helpers/differential_expression/`](helpers/differential_expression/).

+**Note**: The scripts in this directory are used by the `Makefile`.
+Under most circumstances, these scripts will not need to be run outside of the `Makefile`.

 ### Quick Links